Find out more

 At this time, Omotenashi Yamagata is holding a snow shoe trekking activity (from late March to early May) to Kumanodake and the Okama crater lake guided with a mountain instructor as described in this article!

-Why don’t you go out to see the precious snowy Okama crater lake that can only be seen at this time of year, and enjoy the view from Kumanodake, the highest peak of Zao.
+Why don’t you go out to see the precious snowy Okama crater lake that can only be seen at this time of year, and enjoy the view from Mt.
+Kumanodake, the highest peak of Zao.

 Introduction